ferfervi/R_Programming/Quiz1.md

 Question Explanation

-The `mean' function can be used to calculate the mean.
+The "mean" function can be used to calculate the mean.
 ```
 -
 ### Question 18